 The award is to be given to a senior graduate student (past the second year of the training program) in the Department of Pharmacology and Therapeutics as recognition for an outstanding research presentation in the year-end evaluation of students in the training program.
 The amount of the award will be $300.

 The selection committee will be the academic staff of the Department of Pharmacology and Therapeutics, who participate in the annual evaluation process of graduate students in the postgraduate training program.
-Senior graduate students are those that are registered in the PhD Program at the time of the annual oral research presentation.

 ANNUAL RESEARCH PRESENTATION AWARDS: The Clive Greenway Award